You’ve heard of lion’s mane mushrooms. Now, you’re wondering what they taste like.

 What do Lion's Mane Mushrooms Taste Like?

-Lion’s mane mushrooms taste quite similar to seafood.
+Lion’s mane mushrooms offer a mild, sweet flavor and taste quite similar to seafood.
 Most people equate the taste of this mushroom to that of lobster or crab meat, with earthier overtones.

 Lion’s mane is tender and juicy when cooked, and it's often used as a seafood replacement in vegan recipes.